DmytroSytnyk/FCP2023/README.md

 All user-facing functionality is provided by the 6 top-level run scripts mentioned above.
 These are self sufficient.
 The routines from `fcp_cauchy_hom_ex_sol_eigenfunction.m` and `fcp_cauchy_inhom_ex_sol_eigenfunction.m` are dependent on the function `ml` from the `contrib` folder.
-This function is develeoped and maintained by [Roberto Garrappa](https://www.mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function?tab=reviews%2F1965593).
+This function is developed and maintained by [Roberto Garrappa](https://www.mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function?tab=reviews%2F1965593).
 To setup the path to `ml` for the use with the mentioned (or dependent) routines please run the `environment` script first.

 Other routines in the code are as follows: